 Description: Unique ruby from Tanzania Africa.
 1.19 carat oval.
 Let us create a custom ring or necklace for you with it.
 Oval shape gemstone.
-This ruby is unheated and unheated.
+This ruby is unheated.

 Named from the Latin ‘ruber’ (red), Ruby’s beautiful crimson hues embody the color of love, passion and romance.
 Ruby remains highly coveted and one of the world’s most expensive gemstones.